iradwatkins/steppers-life-v3/implementation-plan.md

 ## Epic D: On-Site Event Management Tools (PWA)

-### 🔄 D-001: PWA Setup & Secure Login for Organizers & Staff - In Progress
+### ✅ D-001: PWA Setup & Secure Login for Organizers & Staff - Done

 **Story:** As an event organizer or authorized staff member, I want a progressive web app (PWA) with secure login and role-based access for on-site event management, so that I can efficiently manage my events on mobile devices with offline capability, fast loading, and native-like experience while ensuring proper security and access control for different team members.